AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 run :: (Code, Stack, State) -> (Code, Stack, State)
 ```

-The run function is the core of our interpreter for the low-level machine in Haskell.
-It takes a tuple of code, stack, and state, and recursively executes the instructions defined in the code.
-Here’s a breakdown of how it functions:
+The `run` function serves as the core interpreter for the low-level machine implemented in Haskell.
+It processes a tuple consisting of code, stack, and state, and executes the instructions recursively.
+Here’s a summarized explanation:

 #### Base Case

-When the code list is empty, the function returns the current stack and state, indicating the end of execution.
+When no code is left to execute (`[]`), the function returns the current stack and state, marking the completion of execution.

 ```haskell
 run ([], stack, state) = ([], stack, state)